-- (1) Reserve Service does not contribute to resettlement entitlement calculations. - (2) This includes Reservists who are medically discharged due to injuries sustained during operational commitments. - (3) This includes Reservists both FTRS and VR who are medically discharged. - (4) Amount of GRT is in working days. - (5) This also applies to widow/widower transfer of entitlement, based on the SP's projected ROD. - 308.
+- (1) Part Time / Volunteer Reserve Service does not contribute to resettlement entitlement contributions, unless the SP is mobilised. - (2) This includes Reservists both FTRS and VR who are medically discharged. - (3) Amount of GRT is in working days. - (4) This also applies to widow/widower transfer of entitlement, based on the SP's projected ROD. - 308.
 Resettlement Entitlements Guiding Principle.
 GRT, the IRTC grant and Resettlement Travel Warrants are provided by the MOD to assist SL to make a successful transition from a military life to a civilian life.
 The personal circumstances of the vast majority of SL are such that they are likely to need to take up paid employment post-discharge.
 Consequently, any resettlement activity which uses GRT, the IRTC grant, and/or Resettlement Travel Warrants should be focussed on the attainment of skills and/or qualifications that are relevant to the SL's PRP and aimed at improving the SL's employability.
 Additionally, GRT and Resettlement Warrants may be used for IRP purposes.